swfiua/gotu/docs/abhot.rst

 Q4.
 Everything is still resonating, a self sustaining wobble as seen in the CMB.

-Rourke takes the simplest model that fits the equations and shows space time is more complex than we realise.
+Rourke takes the simplest model that fits the equations and observations and shows space time is more complex than we realise.

 Happily, with an adjusted perspective, a very elegant and economical model shows how to interpret our observations.